-- 38.1 The Trust shall make the following documents available at the Trust Headquarters for inspection by members of the public free of charge at all reasonable times: - 37.1.1 a copy of the current constitution; 37.1.2 a copy of the current authorisation; 37.1.3 a copy of the latest annual accounts and of any report of the auditor on them; 37.1.4 a copy of the latest annual report and quality accounts; 37.1.5 a copy of the latest information as to its forward planning; and 37.1.6 a copy of any notice given under section 52 of the 2006 Act. - 38.2 Any person who requests a copy of or extract from any of the above documents is to be provided with a copy. - 38.3 If the person requesting a copy or extract is not a member of the Trust, the trust may impose a reasonable charge for doing so.
+- 38.1 The Trust shall make the following documents available at the Trust Headquarters for inspection by members of the public free of charge at all reasonable times: - 37.1.1 a copy of the current constitution; - 37.1.2 a copy of the current authorisation; - 37.1.3 a copy of the latest annual accounts and of any report of the auditor on them; 37.1.4 a copy of the latest annual report and quality accounts; - 57.1.4 a copy of the latest annual report and quality accounts

+37.1.5 a copy of the latest information as to its forward planning; and 37.1.6 a copy of any notice given under section 52 of the 2006 Act.

+- 38.2 Any person who requests a copy of or extract from any of the above documents is to be provided with a copy. - 38.3 If the person requesting a copy or extract is not a member of the Trust, the trust may impose a reasonable charge for doing so.